dgis/emu48android/ReadMe.txt

 - Add an optional overlapping LCD part stuck to the screen when swiping the 2 calc parts.
 - Improve loading speed by caching the KML folder.
 - Support the transparency in the KML Global Color.
+- Improve the New and Save menus.
+- Sound volume can be adjusted by number by touching the number.

 Version 1.6 (2019-07-15)